Closure After Divorce: 9 Painful Truths About Letting Go Gracefully

 Forgive it all.

 You cannot heal from something while still punishing yourself for it.
-Closure after divorce begins when you start treating yourself like someone who deserves softness, even from yourself.💐
+Getting closure after a marriage ends begins when you start treating yourself like someone who deserves softness, even from yourself.💐

 (Especially from yourself.)